Most new real estate investors get VERY excited when their marketing efforts start working.

 The Right Information Has Many Uses

-I have to be honest… a few years into my investing career, I started to get really tired of phone calls.
-Even though the phone had proven to be a great way to connect with people, build rapport and establish a level of trust – I just didn't have the time and energy for it.
+A few years into my investing career, I started to get tired of phone calls.
+Even though the phone had proven to be a great way to connect with people, build rapport, and establish trust, I just didn't have the time and energy for it.

 So what did I do?
-I created a website—one that was designed to replace me.
+I created a website—one designed to replace me.

-Instead of asking my prospects to call me (and chew up 30+ minutes of my time with each call), I started telling them to visit my website, where they could submit all the exact same information I would have asked for over the phone.
+Instead of asking my prospects to call me (and chew up 30+ minutes of my time with each call), I started telling them to visit my website.
+There, they could submit all the same information I would have asked for over the phone.